 What?
 Did I just tell you that this fascinating structure – my place of mission, was constructed not by design?
 However, that is a fact and frankly, a bit disappointing.
 I was hoping for some tale of how it was made to confuse the enemies and strategic reasons.
 Nonetheless, soon my disappointment was dissipated.
 For then, came the interesting stories of this labyrinth but after it was constructed. 😉

 Three Chambers within Bara Imambara

 Shoes off and bare feet on a scorching floor outside the Bara Imambara is enough to get anyone to rush right into the building.
 The corridor that greets you before the main chamber has this cooling effect on you with its pale green interiors, high painted ceiling and the colorful lamps that hang from it.

 This is where we started off with our guide who explained that there three main chambers inside the Bara Imambara.
 The first one on the left (East ) was the Chinese Chamber, the central long Chamber called the Persian Chamber and the last chamber on the right or the West called the Kharbooza Chamber or the Watermelon chamber.
 I don’t think my guide liked it when I asked him why those names for he did not have a plausible reason except for that their names were owing to their appearance.
 I am a little skeptical even about that for there was nothing really Chinese about that Chinese Chamber. 😉

 The central hall has several other interesting artifacts that you need to watch out for.
 This includes certain paintings and candelabra that have eternal flames lit around the tombs.
+There are the decorated Tazia – miniatures of the famed Karbalas that are crucial to the Muharrum festival.
+Ancient texts, portraits, photos and Candelabras decorate the rest of the hall.
 Our guide zipped us through it and whisked us to the first level of this Chamber for some more magic.

 When walls have ears at the Bara Imambara